 Qualifications

-• PhD in Economics, University of Crete
+• PhD in Economics, University of Crete, Greece

-• BSc in Economics, University of Crete
+• BSc in Economics, University of Crete, Greece

 Memberships, editorial boards

-• Spokesperson, IZA World of Labor (Germany)
+• Subject Editor and Spokesperson, IZA World of Labor (Germany)

 • Academic Expert, Centre for Science and Policy, University of Cambridge (UK)

-• Section Editor, Handbook of Labor, Human Resources and Population Economics (Springer)
+• Section Editor, Handbook of Labor, Human Resources, and Population Economics (Springer)

 • Senior Fellow, Higher Education Academy (UK)